 I had my first sail in a 2.4mR in January 2004 and with the trials in April, I had very little time to learn the boat.
 I was getting good results from the start, and things were on track for April, but unfortunately I suffered gear failure and lack of knowledge of the problem cost me the trials.
 However I went on to finish 5th at the Open Worlds and first Paralympic sailor beating all my competitors going to the Games.

 I then went on to campaign hard for Beijing 2008, finished 3rd at the Open Worlds in September 2005 and 2nd at the IFDS Worlds in January 2006.
 In July 2006 I was asked by double Olympic gold medallist, Shirley Robertson if I would stand in as helm for her Yngling crew for the Pre-Olympic Test event in Qingdao.
 Shirley was expecting twins so unable to compete herself.
 We went to the regatta with no expectations, I had never sailed an Yngling before and we had had no time to practice, before departing for China.
 We had an amazing regatta and finished with a second place podium finish.
-I finished 7th overall at the Beijing 2008 Paralympic games and then turned my focus to competing on home waters at London 2012.”
+I continued to finish on the podium in the build up to Beijing and was a strong medal contendar going into the regatta.
+However I finished a disapointing 7th overall.

 Sept 12- London 2012 Paralympic games, UK – Gold